Signed in as:

 filler@godaddy.com

-But how?
-How do we talk again from sources we can trust, from people we can trust?
-The short answer is this little website called LW Writer Almanac.
+How do we get sources we can trust, from people we can trust?
+I have no idea, but that's what gave birth to this idea called LW Writer Almanac.

-The long answer is I went back to Benjamin Franklin who faced the same problem.
-He had a lot he wanted to say, but politics and an older brother who owned the only press he had access to being what they were in his time, a big NO, he was stuck in a news blackout just like me.
+Benjamin Franklin who faced the same problem.
+He had a lot he wanted to say, but politics and an older brother who owned the only press he had access to being what they were in his time, gave birth to what we call Poor Richard's Almanac: a little pamphlet chock full of advice, sayings, weather forecasts, and pretty much anything else he could think of.

 Blessings,